edwinlzs/chainflow/README.md

 ### `config`

 `respParser`
-By default, Chainflows will parse response bodies as JSON objects UNLESS the status code is `204` or `application/json` is not found in the `content-type` header (to avoid errors when parsing an empty body), upon which they will instead parse it as text.
+By default, a chainflow parses response bodies as JSON objects UNLESS the status code is `204` or the `content-type` header does not contain `application/json` (to avoid errors when parsing an empty body), upon which they will instead parse it as text.

 To set a specific parsing format, you can call `.config` to change that configuration on an `endpoint` (or on an `OriginServer`, to apply it to all endpoints created from it) like so: